hiendang7613vulcan/test_01/g.md

 ### ✔️ Decision 1

 **Statement**
-The remote control design will prioritize user-friendliness and accessibility for all age groups.
+The remote control should be user-friendly, accessible to all age groups, and include modern features like LCD displays and menus.

 **Scope**: Product design
 **Owner**: Sarah
-**Effective Date**: -

 **Rationale**
-> To ensure the product appeals to a wide market and meets diverse user needs.
+> To ensure the product appeals to a wide market and meets user needs.

 ---